-- Resurface approximately 170 lane miles of County highways. - Reconstruct/rehabilitate approximately 35 lane miles of County highways. - Reconstruct/rehabilitate approximately 22 lane miles of City highways. - Rehabilitate and reconstruct 15 County Bridges. - Rehabilitate and reconstruct approximately 23 County culverts.
+- Resurface approximately 175 lane miles of County highways. - Reconstruct/rehabilitate approximately 33 lane miles of County highways. - Reconstruct/rehabilitate approximately 12 lane miles of City highways. - Rehabilitate and reconstruct 15 County Bridges. - Rehabilitate and reconstruct approximately 24 County culverts.

-The Highway Engineering and the Traffic and Highways Operations Divisions are responsible for engineering, construction and operations of 650 centerline miles of highways.
+The Highway Engineering and the Traffic and Highways Operations Divisions are responsible for engineering, construction and operations of approximately 650 centerline miles (1,470 lane miles) of highways.
 These highways range from four and five lane urban arterials to two lane rural roads.
 When major highway improvements are undertaken, the County performs the planning function, design, construction supervision and project management through the use of the Department of Transportation staff and consultant engineering services.
 All major construction projects are contracted to private construction firms through the public bidding process.